biodash/biodash.github.io/content/codeclub/17_regex/index.md

 </div>

-The "signature" bakes are the first bakes presented in each GBBO episode, so we'll also start try to matching them with regular expressions.
+The "signature" bakes are the first bakes presented in each GBBO episode, so we'll start trying to match these bakes with regular expressions.
 Let's save them in a vector for easy access later on:

 <div class="highlight">